xinychen/awesome-latex-drawing/README.md

 Awesome LaTeX drawing
 ============

-This project contains a lot of awesome LaTeX documents for drawing Bayesian networks, graphical models and framework and helping our academic studies.
+This project contains a lot of awesome LaTeX documents for drawing Bayesian networks, graphical models and framework.

 Contents
 --------